 Adam Husney, MD - Family Medicine

-& Donald Sproule, MDCM, CCFP - Family Medicine & Charles M. Myer, III, MD - Otolaryngology
+& Donald Sproule, MDCM, CCFP - Family Medicine & Kathleen Romito, MD - Family Medicine & Charles M. Myer III, MD - Pediatrics, Otolaryngology

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.